1. Streamline Client

 3. Choose the file and click OK.

-The table below gives a description of all of the columns.
+The table below describes all of the columns.

 |Item code||An identifier of the item also known as SKU.|